 Property, plant and equipment purchased are capitalised and depreciated over their estimated useful lives.
-Depreciation is allocated between the General Fund and the Zakat Trust Fund.
+Depreciation is allocated to the General Fund.

-Building maintenance for the Group's building is charged on a proportionate basis to the General Fund and the Zakat Trust Fund.
+Building maintenance for the Group's building is charged on a proportionate basis to the General Fund and the Zakat Fund, except for depreciation expenses in relation to property, plant and equipment, which are charged in full to General Fund.
 Building maintenance for the investment properties acquired using the Building Fund, is charged directly to the Building Fund.